Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/default-1.png" width="480" style="display: block; margin: auto;" />

 The title for the legend is taken from the "name" of the heatmap by default.
-Each heatmap has a name which is like a unique identifier for the heatmap, which is important when you have a list of heatmaps.
+Each heatmap has a name which is like a unique identifier for the heatmap and it is important when you have a list of heatmaps.
 In later chapters, you will find the heatmap name is used for setting the "main heatmap" and is used for decoration of heatmaps.
 If the name is not assigned, an internal name is assigned to the heatmap in a form of `matrix_%d`.
 In following examples in this chapter, we give the name `mat`